Middle East Policy

 Middle East Policy is an academic peer-reviewed journal on the Middle East region in the field of foreign policy founded in 1982, published quarterly by Wiley-Blackwell on behalf of the Middle East Policy Council.
-Its current editor is Anne Joyce, Vice President of MEPC.
+Its current editor is Anne Joyce, vice president of the MEPC.

 The journal was previously published by Blackwell Publishing before it was acquired by John Wiley & Sons.

 Contributors

 Ann Elizabeth Mayer, Lenni Brenner, Sara Roy and W. Patrick Lang are notable contributors of the journal.